compulim/redux-websocket-bridge/README.md

   payload: { token: 'my very secret token' }
 }));
 ```

+> Tips: you can also use the bridge on server-side to unfold messages back into a Redux store

 > What-if: if your action is not a FSA-compliant, we will still send it thru.
 This behavior may change in the future.